 If you're new to the Tampa Bay area and see a bunch of pirates walking around in the beginning of the year, don't panic!
 It's all part of Gasparilla, a more than century-old tradition in the Tampa Bay area.

 WHAT IS GASPARILLA?

 Gasparilla is a pirate-themed celebration spanning several months in Tampa.
-It includes several parades, but the season also stretches a few months long to celebrate Tampa's rich history and culture.
+It includes several parades, but the season also pays tribute to Tampa's rich history and culture.

 HOW DID IT START?